tiisanoja/ruuvi/README.md

 (**\***) Absolutely humidity approximation is calculated based on temperature and humidity%.
 Absolutely humidity is calculated using Bolton formula for steam saturated pressure.
 Formula can be found [here](https://carnotcycle.wordpress.com/2012/08/04/how-to-convert-relative-humidity-to-absolute-humidity/comment-page-1/).
 ***Note!*** Returned value is approximation.
 See links for detail for error.
 Also measurements has error which are effecting to result of approximation of absolutely humidity.
-This calculated value is WITHOUT ANY WARRANTY!
+This calculated value is without any warranty!

 (**\*\***) Dew point is calculated using a well-known approximation formula found in [Wikipedia](https://en.wikipedia.org/wiki/Dew_point).
 Formula can be found below "Calculating the dew point". b and c values used in the formula are:  b = 17.62, c = 243.12°C
 ***Note!*** Result is approximation.
-Amount of error is depending on at least mixture of error in usage well-known approximation formula and these b and c values has some error and the measured temperature and humidity has error.
-More details can be found from [here](https://en.wikipedia.org/wiki/Dew_point) This calculated value is WITHOUT ANY WARRANTY!
+See links for detail for error.
+Also measurements has error which are effecting to result of approximation of dew point.
+More details can be found from [here](https://en.wikipedia.org/wiki/Dew_point) This calculated value is without any warranty!

 ### Movement
 * Acceleration (x,y,z) (mG)